EXPERT ANALYSIS

 The team produced a report and some of its major recommendations included the need for a national coordinating body for preparedness and response, establishing a national supply chain institute for research and maintaining vigilance, and investing in next-generation solutions, training for preparedness and response.

-Anupindi, who also submitted written testimony to the Senate Homeland Security Committee calling for the need to develop such capabilities, highlights some of the White House’s stated steps and goals and offers his thoughts on them.
+Anupindi, who also submitted written to the Senate Homeland Security Committee calling for the need to develop such capabilities, highlights some of the White House’s stated steps and goals and offers his thoughts on them.

 On the creation of the Council on Supply Chain Resilience: